mkjmdski/.dotfiles/README.md

 ## Additional files

 * .hooks - git hooks used to generate configuration files of this repository
-* .lib - shared shell code which helps in autoinstallation of configurations
+* lib - shared shell code which helps in autoinstallation of configurations